atharvamete/MultiAgent_Collision_Avoidance/README.md

 to convert the trajectories into parametrized (agent-centric) state vector, and save the correcponding state-value pairs.

-For training part Deep Q-Learning with Experience Replay was used for improved stability and convergence.
+For training part Double DQN with Prioritized Experience Replay was used for improved stability and convergence.